 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment Task Task Type Length Due Weighting Redeemable Learning Outcome Online Quiz Individual 20 questions 30/08/2019 & 4/10/2019 20% No 1-2 Academic Integrity Module Individual 10 questions 20/9/2019 5% No 1-2 Assignment Individual 2000 words 27/9/2019 30% Yes 1-4 Exam Individual 2 hours Exam Period 45% or 75% No 1-2,5

 Assessment Related RequirementsEach piece of assessment is compulsory.

 The assessment components are as follows:

-Release Date: The Online Quiz will be available from 9:00am on Monday 12 August 2019 to Friday 6 September 2019 respectively via the relevant link on MyUni.
+The first Online Quiz will be available from 9:00am on Monday 5 August 2019 to Friday 30 August 2019 respectively via the relevant link on MyUni.

 Details: The 20 questions will be drawn from a larger bank of questions and randomised for each individual student.
-This Online Quiz will require students to answer 20-question multiple choice quizzes on the Australian legal system (Week 1) and business structures and e-commerce (Week 6) respectively.
-Students will only be permitted to attempt quiz once during the assessment window.
+Each Online Quiz will require students to answer 10-question multiple choice quizzes on the Australian legal system (Week 1) and business structures and e-commerce (Week 6) respectively.

 Release Date: The Assignment will be released at 9:00am on Friday 23 August 2019.